Mezosky/Feature-Extractor-SlowFast/README.md

 # Features Extractor SlowFast

 The next code is focus to get features from the SlowFast library of Facebook.
-The given

-This code was writed with the help of the next repo (thanks you very much!): https://github.com/tridivb/slowfast_feature_extractor

 Note: Sometimes `moviepy` can give some issues to run the code, in that case please try: it